-This may occur in three ways:
+This may occur in two ways:

 - Automatic for students graduating from courses recognised by the register and who are willing to sign up to our code of ethics.
 They also have to carry current professional & malpractice indemnity insurance and adhere to CPD requirements.

 - Honorary - for those highly recognised by professional colleagues for being outstanding and competent herbalists with considerable experience and who are deemed to meet the above standards.

 We welcome applications from graduates of any course meeting EHTPA standards subject to completion of our interview process.